 The sleek Plugable Thunderbolt 3 Dock isn't quite as chock full of ports as some of the other docks on this list, but it still offers impressive connectivity with five standard USB 3.0 ports and a pair of Thunderbolt 3 ports, which should allow you to connect pretty much everything you might want to.
 With a DisplayPort output thrown in for good measure, you'll be able to expand your desktop with a pair of 4K monitors (there's a DisplayPort to HDMI adapter included too), and it'll charge your MacBook Pro with a steady 60W of power.

-If you're the proud owner of a shiny new 16-inch MacBook Pro and want to plug literally everything into it, the monster CalDigit TS3 Plus is just the answer.
-It comes with 15 ports in total, seven of which are USB, which means that you ought to be able to attach everything your design studio needs.
+If you're the proud owner of a shiny new 16-inch MacBook Pro and want to plug literally everything into it, the monster CalDigit TS3 Plus is a great choice.
+The predecessor to the 18-port Caldigit TS4 featured further up the list, this dock comes with 15 ports in total, seven of which are USB, which means that you ought to be able to attach everything your design studio needs.
 Dual 4K monitors?
 A stack of USB hard drives?
 Graphics tablet?
 Digital audio devices?
 A load of files on SD card?
 It'll take all of that with room to spare too, and it'll keep your MacBook Pro topped up with 87W of power in the process.

-How to choose the best dock for MacBook Pro
+How do I choose the best dock for MacBook Pro?

 The best dock for MacBook Pro will depend somewhat on the model you have and what you want to do with it.
 If charging is a priority, look for at least 90W for charging at a decent rate.
 What you most need to consider, however, is what connections you want.
 Do you want to hook up multiple monitors?
 And do you need Thunderbolt 3 or 4?